yicheng-dev/Coding-Behavior-Analysis/README.md

 ![](images/example.gif)

 - A shortcut `CTRL+SHIFT+A` is provided to generate a broken line graph which shows the change of your coding speed.
-Currently we use [canvasJS](https://canvasjs.com) to generate it, but [Chart.js](https://www.chartjs.org) may be a better choice since it's open source.
+Currently we use [Chart.js](https://www.chartjs.org) to generate it.

 ## Run